sutoiku/puffin/docs/Query Engine.md

 When data is brought up from a certain caching layer, it is moved as close to the client as practically possible, and removed from its current caching layer (unless stored on the object store's lowest layer).
 For example, if data is cached on a serverless function and needs to be brought up, it will be moved to Monostore CPU RAM uncompressed (GPU RAM is only used for certain operations).
 From there, it might be brought down to free-up CPU RAM, first to CPU RAM compressed, then SSD uncompressed, then SSD compressed, and so on...

+## Orchestration
+The orchestration of a distributed query is made possible by the use of a low-latency **Registry** powered by [Redis](https://redis.io/).

-## Registry
+## Shuffling
-The distributed execution of a query is made possible by the use of a low-latency **Registry** powered by [Redis](https://redis.io/).
-This allows small intermediate results to be cached with submillisecond latency.
-Using a large [Amazon ElastiCache for Redis](https://aws.amazon.com/elasticache/redis/) cluster, tens of millions of such intermediate results can be cached per second, for up to 340 TB of cached data (large intermediate results should use the Object Store).
-The registry can be used to trigger the Reduce phase of a MapReduce process once all Map operations have completed successfully, or to enable asynchronous communication between two DuckDB engines.
+The shuffling of data between serverless functions is enabled by [NAT hole punching](https://github.com/spcl/tcpunch).